ylorant/twitch-php-client/README.md

 ## The TokenProvider interface

-Twitch API relies on user and app authentication to allow access to its API, so to account for that, this library uses a simple interface called the TokenProvider (at `TwitchClient\Authentication\TokenProvider`).
+Twitch API relies on user and app authentication to allow access to its API (OAuth2), so to account for that, this library uses a simple interface called the TokenProvider (at `TwitchClient\Authentication\TokenProvider`).
 This interface describes how the library will retrieve app and user authentication.

 You can choose to implement your own token provider by creating an object implementing the `TokenProvider` interface, in case you need to store specifically your user tokens, or, if you use a more basic workflow that needs to set the tokens once, you can use the `DefaultTokenProvider` to implement a standard token provider functionality to the client.
+This default provider however will only save tokens in variables, so you won't have any persistence.

+The token provider works on a basic principle.
+You can register a set of tokens for a defined "target" channel.
+The targeted channel can be different from the one you create a token with.
+Then, when you call an api method that will require some level of access, the library will try to fetch the tokens for the targetted channel.
+If the token has expired, the library will try to refresh it.

+When no targeted channel is needed, there is 2 cases that will happen to provide authentication :
+- You can provide a default target, that will make the library use the tokens linked to that target channel by default for all the calls where no target is defined.
+To use it, just call the `setDefaultTarget` method on your token provider.
+- You can set a default token, that isn't linked to any channel (using the client credentials flow).
+This won't need any user interaction to start queries, and is the minimum required step to use the Helix API.
+To automatically set it, initialize a new Authentication API client with your token provider, and call the `getClientCredentialsToken` method.

 ## Testing